astronomer/astro-docs/enterprise/v0.23/07_monitor/03_platform-alerts.md

 ## Create Custom Alerts

-In addition to subscribing to Astronomer's built-in alerts, you can also create custom alerts and push them to your Astronomer platform.
+In addition to subscribing to Astronomer's built-in alerts, you can also create custom alerts and push them to Astronomer.

 Platform and Deployment alerts are defined in YAML via the Prometheus Helm chart.
 For example, the following alert will fire if more than 2 Airflow Schedulers across the platform are not heartbeating for more than 5 minutes: